Abhi-sec566/VulnPro-Python-Project/README.md

 --proxy	Enable random proxy usage
 -o	Output file for results

 📄 License
 This project is licensed under the MIT License.

 👾 Stay Legal
 This tool is intended only for authorized testing and educational purposes.
 Use responsibly — you're accountable for your actions.

-yaml

----

-### ✅ Tips to Enhance the “Hacker Vibe” Further:
-- Add a **banner** in `vulnpro.py` using ASCII art (with `pyfiglet` or custom).
-- Use `rich` or `termcolor` for improved console visuals.
-- Create a demo GIF or screenshot and embed it in the README.
-- Add a cool tagline like:
-  > _"Recon, fuzz, pwn — all in one script."_ 💥

-Let me know if you want help generating ASCII banners or creating a release.